uploadcare/uploadcare-ruby/README.md

 - **:stored** - Can be either `true` or `false`.
 When true, file list will contain only stored files.
 When false - only not stored.
 - **:removed** - Can be either `true` or `false`.
 When true, file list will contain only removed files.
 When false - all except removed.
 Defaults to false.
 - **:ordering** - Controls the order of returned files.
 Available values: `datetime_updated`, `-datetime_updated`, `size`, `-size`.
 Defaults to `datetime_uploaded`.
 More info can be found [here](https://uploadcare.com/documentation/rest/#file-files)
 - **:from** - Specifies the starting point for a collection.
 Resulting collection will contain files from the given value and to the end in a direction set by an **ordering** option.
 When files are ordered by datetime_updated in any direction, accepts either a `DateTime` object or an ISO 8601 string.
-When files are ordered by size, acepts non-negative integers (size in bytes). ~~Less~~ More info can be found [here](https://uploadcare.com/documentation/rest/#file-files)
+When files are ordered by size, acepts non-negative integers (size in bytes).
+More info can be found [here](https://uploadcare.com/documentation/rest/#file-files)

 Options used to create a file list can be accessed through `#options` method.
 Note that, once set, they don't affect file fetching process anymore and are stored just for your convenience.
 That is why they are frozen.